The Elder Scrolls II: Daggerfall: Development

 The player can travel almost anywhere on the map, each area featuring hundreds of visitable locations.

 Work on The Elder Scrolls II: Daggerfall began immediately after The Elder Scrolls: Arenas release in March 1994.
 The project saw Ted Peterson assigned the role of lead game designer.
-Originally titled Mournhold and set in The Elder Scrolls III: Morrowind, the game was eventually relocated to the provinces of High Rock and Hammerfell, in Tamriel's northwest.
+Originally titled Mournhold and set in the province of Morrowind, the game was eventually relocated to the provinces of High Rock and Hammerfell, in Tamriel's northwest.

 By mid-1994 Daggerfall was the new name.
 Developers at first planned to connect it with Arena and one or two more games as done with Might and Magic: World of Xeen, but Arenas experience-point based system was replaced with one that rewards the player for actually role-playing their character.
-Daggerfall features an improved character generation engine, one that includes not only Arenas basic class choices, but also a GURPS-influenced class creation system, offering players the chance to create their own classes and assign their own skills.
+Daggerfall features an improved character generation engine, one that includes not only Arenas basic class choices, but also a system that could allow players to create their own classes and assign their own skills, with an option to pick GURPS-inspired bonuses, disadvantages, or disabilities.

 Daggerfall was initially developed with an updated 2.5D raycast engine, but it was eventually dropped in favor of XnGine, one of the first truly 3D engines.
 Daggerfall realized a gameworld "the size of Great Britain," or approximately 209,331 square kilometers filled with 15,000 towns and a population of 750,000.
 According to Julian LeFay, "The whole idea with Daggerfall was that, like a pen-and-paper role-playing game, you could play for years.
 You know, keep the same characters, keep on doing stuff."
 A YouTube channel called "How Big is the Map?" walked across the entire map, a feat that took a total of 69 hours.